 If we are not able to obtain adequate funding when needed, we may be required to delay development programs or other initiatives.
 If we are unable to raise additional capital in sufficient amounts or on satisfactory terms, we may have to make reductions in our workforce and may be prevented from continuing our discovery, development, and commercialization efforts and exploiting other corporate opportunities.
+To date, we have substantially reduced our NaviCap program headcount and resources and our general and administrative headcount.
+Eventually, if we are not able to raise additional capital, we may have to cease operations.
 In addition, it may be necessary to work with a partner on one or more of our product candidates, which could reduce the economic value of those products to us.
 If we engage in strategic transactions with respect to revenue-producing assets or business lines, our revenue may be adversely affected and such transactions could negatively affect the viability of our business.
 Each of the foregoing may harm our business, operating results, and financial condition, and may impact our ability to continue as a going concern.